erikkjellgren/erikkjellgren.github.io/_posts/2019-09-15-d_rinv_integrals.md

 ---
 layout: post
 title: Constructing molecular integrals with derivative on the r_inv operator by partial integration
+lang: en
+lang-ref: Constructing molecular integrals with derivative on the r_inv operator by partial integration
 ---

 In quantum chemstry integrals of the following form are sometimes needed: